URL2Pin logo

 Can You Use Amazon Affiliate Links on Pinterest?

-Treat Pinterest as a visual search engine: winning saves comes from clarity + usefulness, not from hiding that you earn a commission.
+Treat Pinterest as a visual search engine: winning saves come from clarity and usefulness—not from hiding that you earn a commission.

 What Amazon Associates expects (high level)